 This article is a complete guide on everything you’d ever want to know about warning signs of any potential roof damage or danger, roof replacement cost, and its maintenance.

 Remember that a sturdy and safe roof above your head is very important if you want to have a warm, cozy, and leak-free home.
 Moreover, a great-looking roof is a crucial part of your home’s value, curb appeal, and proper function.

 If you notice the roof shingles breaking down, cracking, curling, or developing other issues such as leaks, wood rot, molds, and mildews — your roof is getting older and beginning to deteriorate.
 (We will talk about such warning signs towards the end of this article.)

-It’s time to get yourself a new roof!
+So, if it’s time to get yourself a new roof, read on.